bamlab/ecoappscore/devicesDurability/performances/jankyFramesPercentage.md

 We have tested an application with 23% of janky frames.
 The user notices it but it isn't annoying.
 The indicator is rather subjective and arbitrary for the moment.
 It will evolve.

-Score according to the number of junk frames observed :
+Score according to the number of junky frames observed:

 - A < 15% : The user does not perceive the janky frames
 - B < 30% : The user hardly notices the janky frames